Symptoms Of A Bad Fuel Regulator

 You can then decide to buy the part by itself and replace it yourself or have them do it.

-However, a faulty fuel pressure regulator is not catastrophic as long as you address it promptly.
+However, a defective fuel pressure regulator is not catastrophic as long as you address it promptly.

 You Might Love These